CDCgov/prime-simplereport/README.md

 ### Updating user role

-By default the local test user is an admin role.
+By default the local test user is an organization admin role.
 If you need to change this value to test out other permissions.
 It can be set in `application-local.yaml`.
 If you have not created one run:

 bash